What are roundworms?

 Roundworms are parasites that live in your intestine.
 A parasite is a creature that lives in or on another creature in order to survive.
 They have long round bodies and range in size.
 Roundworms can live in or on humans, and can cause many problems.
 They are usually found in soil and stool and can enter the body through the mouth or direct contact with the skin.
 They can live in the human intestine for a very long time.
 There are several types of roundworms and they can all be quite harmful.

 Who gets roundworms?

-What are the different types of roundworms, what is the cause, how are they transmitted, and what are the symptoms?
+What are the types of roundworms, their cause, how are they transmitted, and their symptoms?

 Are roundworms contagious?

 Yes.
 Roundworms are contagious through contact with infected stool of people or animals.
 Roundworms can also be contracted by contact with infected surfaces (usually soil and dirt).